2016 Continuing Medical Education Lecture

-The Royal College of Physicians and Surgeons, USA have welcomed us to attend their upcoming conference for the Minimally Invasive Spinal Physicians and Surgeons, Las Vegas April 12-16th 2007 to learn, join ideas, and network with the pioneers of minimally invasive spinal procedures, go to www.aamiss.com.
-This is a great opportunity to make relationships and help market your practice with the surgeons and anesthesiologists in your area and bring you to next level of expertise and practice.
+The Royal College of Physicians and Surgeons, USA welcomed us at their upcoming conference for the Minimally Invasive Spinal Physicians and Surgeons, Las Vegas April 12-16th 2007 to learn, join ideas, and network with the pioneers of minimally invasive spinal procedures, go to www.aamiss.com.
+This was a great opportunity to make relationships and help market your practice with the surgeons and anesthesiologists in your area and bring you to next level of expertise and practice.

-Also, their will be a formal Board Certification test for M. U. A. You must be certified in M. U. A. and have at least 2 years of experience.
-This will be the next ultimate level in education for M.U.A.Upon passing the examination, you will be board certified in M.U.A. and receive a diploma.
+Also, a formal Board Certification test for M. U. A. You must be certified in M. U. A. and have at least 2 years of experience.
+This will be the next ultimate level in education for M.U.A.Upon passing the examination, you will be board certified in M.U.A. and receive a certificate of completion.
 You can also qualify for Fellowship in the Royal College of Chiropractic Medicine, with cap and gown ceremony, This unique opportunity was founded by Daniel T. West, DC ,FRCCM, of Lancaster County, PA.
 We give our sincere appreciation to him for helping ensure the highest standards of education for the Chiropractic profession.
 Any questions please contact the AAHC, email@example.com